4turtletech/InkVistAR/guidelines.md

 ### 1. Anti-Hallucination Rules
 - **Do NOT hallucinate database fields, APIs, or files.** Always refer to the exact Database Tables and API Endpoints documented below.
 - **Read Before Modifying:** Always use `view_file` to read the target code before writing an update.
 Do not guess the structure of a component.
 - **Soft Deletes Only:** Never DELETE rows from the database.
 Always use the `is_deleted` flag for appointments, portfolio_works, inventory, and users.
+For Admin appointments, the 'Delete' UI action is officially deprecated; strictly use the notification-driven 'Reschedule' workflow.
 - **System Flow Accuracy:** Refer to the `Updated_Activity_Diagram.md` for the correct booking, payment, and scheduling flows.

 ### 2. Theming & UI Standards (Web App)